 Supplements may seem like a quick way to get all the nutrients you need.
 However, they can do more harm than good.
 Supplements aren’t controlled by the FDA and many contain harmful chemicals, such as artificial colors, hydrogenated oils, toxic heavy metals, and titanium dioxide, among others.
 The solution?
 Aim to get your nutrients from whole foods instead.

 Yoga and Schizophrenia

-A research conducted by the Department of Psychiatry, National Institute of Mental Health and Neurosciences, in India, (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3410202/) showed that yoga is effective and feasible as an add-on therapy for people with schizophrenia.
+Research conducted by the Department of Psychiatry, National Institute of Mental Health and Neurosciences in India (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3410202/) showed that yoga is effective and feasible as an add-on therapy for people with schizophrenia.
 It can help improve cognition, stimulate neurobiological changes, such as elevated oxytocin levels, and overall increase quality of life.
-Many doctors recommend their patients with schizophrenia and other mental diseases to perform the simple asanas daily.
+Many doctors recommend their patients with schizophrenia and other mental diseases perform simple asanas daily.